mikhailchub/docs_with_git_training/index.rst

 strengthen* some lasting
 **bonds between you and them.**

-Just some changes from Visual Studio Code
+Just some changes from Visual Studio Code.

+And more changes directly from GitHub.

 Throughout your journey you will both likely learn new ``concepts`` and